mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 ## 2020

+1. Wang, Z., Salehi, B., Gritsenko, A., Chowdhury, K., Ioannidis, S., & Dy, J. (2020, November).
+Open-world class discovery with kernel networks.
+In *2020 IEEE International Conference on Data Mining (ICDM)* (pp. 631-640).
+IEEE.

+     - may not be scalable for large image dataset!
+     - Still cluster and retrain network expansion.
+     - Multi-stage Solution
+     - Alternative to spectral clustering!
+     - Network expansion idea from the continual learning

-1. Han, K., Rebuffi, S. A., Ehrhardt, S., Vedaldi, A., & Zisserman, A. (2020).
+2. Han, K., Rebuffi, S. A., Ehrhardt, S., Vedaldi, A., & Zisserman, A. (2020).
 Automatically discovering and learning new visual categories with ranking statistics. arXiv preprint arXiv:2002.05714.

      - hypothesize that a general notion of what constitutes a “good class” can be extracted from labeled to Unlabeled